 Pandemic is a classic cooperative board game, plain and simple.
 We have played it as a group about 80 times, and it’s a game that plenty of people proudly display on their board game shelves.
 It’s a “gateway game” in that it gets plenty of people into the hobby, but it’s also a game that you just don’t get bored with.

-I know some of you are wondering why Pandemic Legacy isn’t on this list.
-Well, it was one of the best cooperative board game experiences we’ve ever had, but we still recommend vanilla Pandemic over Legacy.
+I know some of you are wondering why Pandemic Legacy: Season 1 isn’t on this list.
+Well, it was a great cooperative board game experience, but we still recommend vanilla Pandemic over Legacy.
 Of course, if you already own Pandemic and haven’t played Legacy yet, GET IT!

 Read our full Pandemic review